Birch101/angular-14-demo-app/README.md

 This is a simple project to allow film data to be created, read, updated and deleted.
 It consists of the following parts:

-- SQLite database generated using Entity Framework 'code first' approach.
-- C# REST API connecting to a SQLite database.
 - Angular web application connecting to the REST API to create, read, update and delete data.
+- Connects to the REST API defined in https://github.com/Birch101/rest-api-demo

 ## Running

-The REST API can be run from Visual Studio and should be started before running the Angular application.
+Clone the REST API from https://github.com/Birch101/rest-api-demo.
+This API can then be run from Visual Studio.
 To run the Angular applicaton first run the 'npm install' command followed by the 'ng serve' command - this will run at localhost:4200.
 Note if the API runs on a port other than '44376' you will need to update the 'apiUrl' config in the 'environment.development.ts' file to point at the same port where the API is running.

 ## Database creation